fermisurfaces/IFermi/README.md

 ## Acknowledgements

-Alex Ganose for developing/improving code and documentation.
+Developed by Amy Searle and Alex Ganose.
-Sinead Griffin for suggesting the project.
+Sinead Griffin designed and led the project.